Fraser Hornby: Club career

 Hornby joined Everton in September 2014, signing from Northampton Town for an initial fee of £65,500.

 On 6 December 2017, Hornby was named in Everton's first team squad for the Europa League match away to Apollon Limassol.
 A day later, he made his first-team debut, starting and playing 82 minutes in a 3–0 win.

 Hornby was loaned to Belgian club Kortrijk in August 2019.
 On 25 September 2019, he scored his first goal for the club in a 3–1 win over RFC Seraing in the Belgian Cup.

 On 1 July 2020, Hornby joined Ligue 1 side Reims for an undisclosed fee.

 On 1 February 2021, Hornby joined Aberdeen on loan for the rest of the season.

 On 28 July 2022, Hornby was loaned to Oostende in Belgium, with an option to buy.

+On 5 July 2023, Hornby signed a four-year contract with German club Darmstadt 98, newly promoted to the top-tier Bundesliga.

 International career

 Hornby has played for Scotland at the under-17, under-19 and under-21 levels.
 He scored a hat-trick for the under-21 team in a 3–0 win against Andorra on 6 September 2018, and then scored both goals in a 2–1 win against the Netherlands on 11 September.
 By scoring a hat-trick against San Marino on 13 October 2020, Hornby became the record goalscorer for the Scotland under-21 team (with 10).

 Selected for the Scotland under-21 squad in the 2018 Toulon Tournament, the team lost to Turkey in a penalty-out and finished fourth.